janecyyu/janecyyu/README.md

 # Hello 👋 👩‍💻
 Hi I'm Jane!
-I'm a software engineer who is passionare about HTML / CSS Design and Front End Development.
+I'm a software engineer who is passionate about HTML / CSS Design and Front End Development.

 Learn more about me 🌎: